-Walden’s flagship Young Musicians Program (YMP) provides thorough and creative theoretical training for young musicians ages 9 to 18.
+Walden’s flagship Young Musicians Program (YMP) provides thorough and creative theoretical traininh.
 The school is deliberately small, and a student to faculty ratio of 4 to 1 ensures that coursework is geared to the individual student, beginner through advanced, and that a creative and supportive musical community is formed and nurtured.
 During the five-week program, students attend classes in music history, analysis, computer musicianship, jazz and other topics to complement their thorough training in Walden’s core curriculum of musicianship and composition.
-During weekly composers forums, student improvisations and compositions are performed by faculty, students, and visiting artists and a guest moderator leads discussion about the pieces.
-The Walden School Concert Series features performances by world-class artists and ensembles that interact closely with students.
-All students and faculty participate in The Walden School Chorus which meets daily and performs a concert at the end of the session.
+During weekly Composers Forums, student improvisations and compositions are performed by faculty, students, and visiting artists and a guest moderator leads discussion about the pieces.
+All students and faculty participate in The Walden School Chorus which meets daily, and performs a concert at the end of the session.
 Dances, swim trips, weekly mountain hikes, and ‘open mic’ nights balance this rigorous musical training and are integral to the Walden experience.